Sidney-Laux/Data-Projects-Portfolio/README.md

 ## Data Query: SQL/ MySQL Workbench
 I am able to use SQL to query data, create tables, alter tables, subquery, CTE, Join, aggregate, etc. To view my scripts, please see the SQL folder in this repository.
+I use the publicly available Classic Models dataset in these scripts.

 ## Data Prep: Google Sheets/ Excel
 I learnt to use both Microsoft Excel and Google Sheets to prepare data, from data entry to data cleanup, and organizing data into different sheets/tables with common columns for future JOIN cases.